Agents record when a protection module rule or condition is triggered (this is known

 For more information, see Enabling detailed logging on Deep Security Agent (DSA).

-Most events that take place on a computer are sent to Server & Workload Protection during the next heartbeat operation except the following, which will be sent
+Most events that take place on a computer are sent to Server & Workload Protection during the next heartbeat operation except the following, which is sent right away

-right away if communication settings allow relays/agents to initiate
+if communication settings allow relays or agents to initiate communication:

 - Smart Scan Server is offline